ChrystianMelo/IntroToDatabase/README.md

 - **Review**
   - Description: Review of the topics covered so far.

-- **Exam 2**
-  - Description: Conducting the second exam of the course.

 - **TP2: Presentation < TP2**
   - Description: Presentation of the second practical assignment.